 Management is trying to fix these problems.
 The company is going from “spend at all costs” mode in 2019, to “save cash at all costs” mode in 2020.
 Changes coming in 2020 include a new C-Suite, a ton of layoffs, reduced production capacity expansion, balance sheet restructuring, and much more.

 In sum, these changes are actually good news.
 They will lead to lower operating and capital expenses.
-On top of rebounding demand trends, these lower expenses should translate into improved profitability and healthier cash flows in the back half of 2020.
+On top of rebounding demand trends, these lower expenses should translate into improved profitability and healthier cash flows.

 Luke Lango is a Markets Analyst for InvestorPlace.
 He has been professionally analyzing stocks for several years, previously working at various hedge funds and currently running his own investment fund in San Diego.
 A Caltech graduate, Luke has consistently been recognized as one of the world’s top stock pickers, and has developed a reputation for leveraging his technology background to identify growth stocks that deliver outstanding returns.
 Luke is also the founder of Fantastic, a social discovery company backed by an LA-based internet venture firm.
 As of this writing, he was long CGC.